medavox/articles/music.md

 (What little time I wasn't still listening to and investigating RHCP's hidden gems):

-Invesigated 19th century propaganda music & national anthems:
+Investigated 19th century propaganda music & national anthems:

 * Land of Hope and Glory
 * God Save The Tsar!